-Participating in the competition could be the springboard your start-up needs for success.
+Participating in our Best British Mobile Startup competition could be the springboard your start-up needs for success.
 If you are one of the four start-ups that gets through to the final, you can take advantage of all the benefits of entering the competition (and then you can head to the beach afterwards!)

 But that’s enough from us …